htc-class/homework-site/src/markdown-pages/summer-1.md

 - **Extra Credit: ✨** Instead of _overwriting_ the `errors.txt` file with a message about a file not existing, figure out how to **append** a new line to the `errors.txt` file, so that it keeps a running log of _all of the errors_ that you could view later.
 You'll need to add yet another level of nesting to your callback of pyramid of doom to accomplish this.
 Commit your work when done.
 - **Kiah Credit: ✨** Modify the script so that it can take any number of filenames passed as cli/shell arguments, like `tsnode nodeback.ts ellwood webb gratton`.
 The logging of file contents and writing of lines to the error file should work the same, just supporting a variable number of arguments from the user.
 - push up a MR, slack me the URL so I can leave you comments.

+---

+## Regex Homework

+---

+- separate out all of your `regex` flashcards
+- work through them one by one, carefully reviewing them and going over the concepts and usages in your brain
+- work through all of the lessons of [https://regexone.com/](https://regexone.com/)